bogyshi/Data512/week1/a1/README.md

 - pageviews_desktop_201507-201908.json raw API data for desktop views on modern tracker
 - pageviews_mobile_app_201507-201908.json raw API data for mobile app views on modern tracker
 - pageviews_mobile_web_201507-201908.json raw API data for mobile web views on modern tracker
+- EN_WIKI_VIEWS.png the graphic highlighted at the end of the notebook showing traffic on the english wikipedia site